Manikaran20/Gehri/README.md

  ## Running the app,
  * To run server
- in your project directory where manage.py file is held, type
+ in your project directory where manage.py file is held type,

- @@python manage.py runserver
+ python manage.py runserver

  ## For database migraitions

  python manage.py makemigrations
  python manage.py migrate